spacetelescope/cosmo/docs/source/sms.rst

     It's also possible to have SMSTable records that don't actually correspond to any COS dataset.
     This is due to the fact that the SMS reports reflect the observation schedule, which can change a number of times right up to the planned observation date.
-    As this happens, ROOTNAMEs and other exposure information is updated accordingly, and since the ROOTNAME is based on an incrementing naming system, exposures can be assigned several ROOTNAMEs until the "final" schedule is established.
+    As this happens, ROOTNAME and other exposure information is updated accordingly, and since the ROOTNAME is based on an incrementing naming system, exposures can be assigned several ROOTNAME until the "final" schedule is established.
     Additionally, if an exposure does not execute (for example, when COS enters safe mode), those exposures will still appear in the SMS.